AniTrack/Open-Source/Markdowns/Frequently Asked Question.md

 # Discord Server
 ---
 ## I did not receive my Patreon role.
-#### - Please wait 15-30 minutes then check again.

-# Website (Dashboard)
----
-## When will "Manage Server" be avaiable?
-#### - It will be avaiable in the stable version this year.
+#### - This feature is currently under development and will be available very soon.

 # Website (Login)
 ---
 ## I'm having troble logging in.
-#### - Please try refreshing the website or deleting all cookies then try again.
-If you're still having trouble, please report in the Discord server.
+#### - Please try refreshing the website or delete all the cookies and try again.
+If you're still having the same issue, please report in the Discord server.

 # Patreon
 ---